American Forts: West

 (Wind River Indian Reservation)

-Built to protect the reservation created for the friendly Shoshonis in 1868.
+Built to protect the reservation created for the Shoshone in 1868.
 It also guarded nearby mining settlements.
-It was originally located in Lander and known as Camp Auger as a subpost of Fort Bridger, and then renamed Camp Brown in 1870 as an independent post.
-The post was moved in 1871 to its present location when the Indian Agency moved.
-The fort was renamed in 1878 after Shoshoni Chief Washakie, who was buried near here in 1900.
-Since 1909 the fort itself has been used as the Shoshoni Indian Agency.
-A few of the military buildings remain.
+The post was originally located in Lander and known as Camp Augur (1869) (aka Camp at Wind River Indian Agency), a subpost of Fort Bridger, and then renamed Camp Brown in 1870 as an independent post.
+A granite marker is at the original site in Lander on Main Street near Third Street.
+The post was moved in 1871 to its present location when the Indian Agency also moved.
+The fort was renamed in 1878 after Shoshone Chief Washakie, who was buried near here in 1900.
+Since 1913 the old fort itself has been used as the Shoshone Indian Agency headquarters.
+About a dozen of the original military buildings remain, including the Old Blockhouse, built in 1871, which was used by the Agency employees for protection from 1872 - 1876.

 (1857 - 1858), Lander

-Originally named Fort Thompson, built as winter quarters for the troops building a wagon road to Oregon to bypass Utah and the Mormons.
-Site located two miles northeast of town.
+Originally, or also, named Fort Thompson, several log cabins built as winter quarters for the Army engineers and surveyors building a wagon road to Oregon to bypass Utah and the Mormons.
+Possibly two distinct camps located adjacent to each other.
+William McGraw was the chief engineer for the road project.
+Site located two miles northeast of town on the Popo Agie River.

 Camp Stambaugh